-As at January 1, 2021 the Supervisory Board comprised the following Members:
+As at January 1, 2022 the Supervisory Board comprised the following Members:

-Name and surname Function Marek Kapuściński Chairman of the Supervisory Board Member of the Remuneration Committee Józef Birka Member of the Supervisory Board Marek Grzybowski Independent (1) Member of the Supervisory Board Chairman of the Audit Committee Robert Gwiazdowski Member of the Supervisory Board Aleksander Myszka Member of the Supervisory Board Leszek Reksa Member of the Supervisory Board Tomasz Szeląg Member of the Supervisory Board Chairman of the Remuneration Committee Member of the Audit Committee Paweł Ziółkowski Independent (1) Member of the Supervisory Board Member of the Audit Committee Piotr Żak Member of the Supervisory Board
+Name and surname Function Zygmunt Solorz Chairman of the Supervisory Board Marek Kapuściński Vice-Chairman of the Supervisory Board Member of the Remuneration Committee Józef Birka Member of the Supervisory Board Jarosław Grzesiak Member of the Supervisory Board Marek Grzybowski Independent (1) Member of the Supervisory Board Chairman of the Audit Committee Alojzy Nowak Independent (1) Member of the Supervisory Board Member of the Audit Committee Tobias Solorz Member of the Supervisory Board Tomasz Szeląg Member of the Supervisory Board Chairman of the Remuneration Committee Member of the Audit Committee Piotr Żak Member of the Supervisory Board

-(1) conforms with the independence criteria listed article 129 item 3 of the Act of May 11, 2017 on Statutory Auditors, Audit Firms and Public Oversight and in principle II.Z.4 of the Best Practices 2016.
+(1) conforms with the independence criteria listed article 129 item 3 of the Act of May 11, 2017 on Statutory Auditors, Audit Firms and Public Oversight and in principle 2.3. of the Best Practices 2021.